shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Reality Command

 You gain command of your spells more easily.
 You may choose a new Bending Trick spell at the start of every month, not just when you level up.

+## Class Talents

+### Quick Casting

+You can easily cast quick spells.
+Whenever you cast a spell, if the total AP cost of that spell is 1, you can ignore the Multiple Check Penalty for that spell cast.

+### Bond Affinity Ease

+*Requires Bond Affinity, level 3.*

+You can more easily apply Bond Affinity options.
+You may spend 1 AP to reduce the cost of a Bond Affinity option by 1 MP.
+You may do this multiple times per spell.
+This AP cost still counts against your Mana Spend Limit.

 # Subclasses